 - The appropriate IT office will use reasonable methods to ensure official communications are delivered to university-owned and controlled servers and that content is also made available online.

-- The appropriate IT office will assign the official University email address where the university will send email communications.
+- The appropriate IT office will assign the official university email address where the university will send email communications.
 This official address will be the address stored in the campus or system-maintained directory.

-- Administrative Policy Statements (APS) and Other Policies
+- Administrative Policy Statements (APS)

-- Use of Electronic Communications – approved 3/1/96
+- Use of Electronic Communications – approved 3/1/96.

-- Use of Electronic Communications – replaced by Use of Electronic Mail on 7/1/97
+- Use of Electronic Communications – replaced by Use of Electronic Mail on 7/1/97.

-- Use of Electronic Mail – replaced by Electronic Communications on 7/1/14
+- Use of Electronic Mail – replaced by Electronic Communications on 7/1/14.

 - 1. An official university email account is one which is recognized by the email directory maintained by the appropriate IT office in accordance with their policies.